bigbosstony/N00769714.github.io/README.md

 ### **Concluding remarks**

-This proposal presents a plan for providing an IoT solution for Parking Lot.
+This proposal presents a plan for providing a smart home accessories.
 This is an opportunity to integrate the knowledge and skills developed in our program to create a collaborative IoT capstone project demonstrating my ability to learn how to support projects such as the initiative described by .
 I request approval of this project.

 **Abstract (Executive Summary)**
 ================================

-My PiGPS Tracker is a morden tracking product that can easily put in the car.
-By keeping this ths device, it will not only as a general tracker for your car, but also a locator to help you find your car when you lost in a mass parking lot.
-As a real time tracking device, it will syncronized the location information to a work station.
+Philips Hue starter kit is a great product.
+I want to discover the possibilities.

 **Table of Contents**
 ---------------------